 To use PDS, arrange the Ethernet connection so that there is no router or layer 3 switch between the computer and the gateway OR reconfigure the router or layer 3 switch to allow the routing of the UDP broadcast messages.

-- 1 If you have not installed the ProSoft Discovery Service (PDS), refer to Installing the ProSoft Discovery Service (page 16). - 2 Click the Windows START button, and then choose PROGRAMS > PROSOFT TECHNOLOGY > PROSOFT DISCOVERY SERVICE. - 3 Right-click module, and then click ASSIGN TEMPORARY IP.
+- 1 In PDS, click the Windows START button, and then choose PROGRAMS > PROSOFT TECHNOLOGY > PROSOFT DISCOVERY SERVICE. - 2 Right-click module, and then click ASSIGN TEMPORARY IP.

-4 The module's default IP address is 192.168.0.250.
+3 The module's default IP address is 192.168.0.250.